lilyyapinglang/linkedin_visajobs/README.md

 - `linkdin.db`, contains 26k+ jobs scraped from Linkedin

 ## How to interact
+1. Clone the repository to your local machine
+2. Get the job dataset.
+Download the `linkedin.db` dataset from kaggle https://www.kaggle.com/datasets/mertguvencli/linkedin-jobs
-Make sure `linkedin.db` and `DS_Job_Visa.ipynb` are in the same folder, run the .ipynb in IDE of your choice.
+3. Place the downloaded `linkedin.db` in the same folder as the `DS_Job_Visa.ipynb` of this repository
+4. Install above mentioned needed python libraries.
+5. Open an IDE of your choice to run through the `ipynb` to get the results

 ## Summary of Analysis
 For Data Scientists, Data Engineer, Machine Learning or Software Engineer professionals who are interested in relocation and visa sponsoring opportunities to explore another country, among cities of these 11 regions (Germany, Netherlands, United States, France, United Kingdom, Poland, Canada, India, Brazil, Italy, England), targeting below mentioned cities and skillsets when preparing yourself for relocation could be a good bet: